clwilkening/elevator/README.md

 - Stop prop drilling, use recoil or redux for state management.
   - This would be better if we were rendering multiple buildings and multiple elevators per building.
 - Move constants into a separate file.
+- Fix the known bugs
+- Make it look much nicer.
+A building would be cool, as well as animations for the elevator doors.

 ## Known Bugs